mosesdaudu001/Calculate_Vehicle_Speed/README.md

 Contact Moses at `mosesdaudu001@gmail.com` for adjustments to suit your needs.

+### Side Notes:
+1. I used masks to improvve the efficiency of the detector.
+But as I'm sure that you are already aware that masks are specific to the video and so you would need your own customly made masks.
-`Please note that I used the object path for my local computer, ensure to use yours to avoid problems`
+2. Please note that I used the object path for my local computer, ensure to use yours to avoid problems